 A student of the great American songbook, Melissa’s album Out Of The Dark: The Film Noir Project was released by Warner Music/Ghostlight Records, and garnered the 2023 Bistro Award for the best Concept Album.
 The recording was supported by coast-to-coast noir concerts, including Feinstein’s/54 Below, with the Ronnie Scott’s Band in London, and at NYC’s Birdland Jazz Club for a sold-out 10-performance Valentine’s Week residency.
 Of her Noir project, The Wall Street Journal opined that: “Melissa Errico’s new album, Out of the Dark: The Film Noir Project gives us noir music the way we imagine it…melancholy, bittersweet tales of isolation and loneliness, beauty and betrayal—especially relevant at the height of the Covid-19 pandemic.”

-She is currently working on expanding her collected New York Times essays about a singer’s strange life on the stage and road, gathered under the heading “Scenes From An Acting Life”, into a book.
+She is currently working on expanding her collected New York Times essays about a singer’s strange life on the stage and road, gathered under the heading “Scenes From An Acting Life”, into a book — a series that in 2026 has grown to include two new contributions, among them a Metropolitan Diary entry in July.
 She has three daughters and is married to tennis player and journalist Patrick McEnroe.